 Note: According to the HL7 TermInfo criteria Requirements and Criteria (§ 1.8) where alternative representations transform to a common model of meaning either representation may be used.
 The SNOMED CT Concept Model declares that two expressions that transform to the same normal form have the same meaning.
-Therefore, these constraints defined in this document specify the range or possible meanings, rather than the precise way a meaning is represented.
+Therefore, these constraints defined in this document specify the range of possible meanings, rather than the precise way a meaning is represented.
 From an operational perspective it may sometimes be desirable to constrain the forms of representation permitted within a given community or realm.
 In these cases, additional constraints may be stated in an implementation profile.